Tax in Liechtenstein

 Who is a Liechtenstein tax resident?

-Tax residents maintain residence in Liechtenstein OR are physically present for income-earning purposes.
-Residents taxed on worldwide income.
+Tax residents maintain a place of residence in Liechtenstein or are physically present for income-earning purposes over an extended period.
+Residents pay tax on worldwide income.
+Non-residents pay tax only on Liechtenstein-source income.

 What are the Liechtenstein personal income tax rates?